On the same day as the attack on

 this whale if we can.” “ Me too skipper.”

-silently the Navigator’s hull cut through the deep blue waters, it’s
+silently the Swan’s hull cut through the deep blue waters, it’s

 motors powering it effortlessly at a fast cruising pace.
 Some fifteen miles

 west Kulo Luna was running out of energy, her wound

 draining her as she leaked an unmistakable scent, as a beacon to hungry

 predators.
 Sharks can sense blood in seawater in minute quantities.
 They

 can also sense when an animal is in trouble and an animal in trouble is a

 large great white arrived from below to swim up in a wide elliptical orbit

 around Kulo.
 Soon another came and then the third.
 The three large predators

 circled faster.
 Every now and again one would swim close in to Kulo and